The New Year’s Waistline-Friendly Wine Guide

 That sure doesn’t sound like a Happy New Year, does it?

-But what if you didn’t have to forego a glass of vino every night?
-What if there were waistline-friendly wines out there that didn’t sabotage your New Year’s-inspired weight loss plans?
+But what if you didn’t have to forego that glass of vino every night?
+What if there were a handy Waistline-Friendly Wine Guide that featured delicious wines that didn’t sabotage your New Year’s-inspired weight loss plans?

 Fellow winelovers, I’m happy to tell you these wines DO exist and, in moderation, you can still indulge your vinous cravings without consuming oodles of pesky calories.
 But since a glass of wine can range between 100-300 calories, how do you know which ones have the least amount of calories?
 Here are 3 tips to think of when making your selections: